ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

    {: codeblock}

-## Create VLAN NICs for NSX-T Edges
+## Create VLAN NICs for NSX-T edge nodes
 {: #vpc-bm-vmware-nsx-t-vlannics-vlannic-tep}
 {: step}

-In this step, the following VLAN interfaces will be created for NSX-T Edge Nodes.
+In this step, the following VLAN interfaces will be created for NSX-T edge nodes.
+Each edge node require one IP address for management and one for TEP traffic.

 Interface name        | Interface type | VLAN ID | Subnet              | Allow float  | NSX-T Interface   | DPG/Segment Name
 ----------------------|----------------|---------|---------------------|--------------|-------------------|------------------------------